 Each Cadillac car, when shipped, carries an engine number, which is also a serial number.
 This is the number to be used in filling out license and insurance applications and in general reference of the car.
-The engine number is stamped on the right hand side of the crankcase just below the water inlet.
+The engine number is stamped on the right hand side of the crankcase on the generator drive chain housing.